Mississippi officer out of job after 10-year-old is taken into custody for urinating in public

 Chandler said the child was not handcuffed or charged and that the officers issued a citation for a “child in need of services.”
 It wasn't clear Tuesday if that citation had been rescinded.

-Senatobia has about 8,100 residents and is about 40 miles south of Memphis, Tennessee.
+Senatobia has about 8,100 residents and is about 40 miles (64 kilometers) south of Memphis, Tennessee.